DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>Yeah, I get it now.
 Bad Bunny is one of those uber-popular artists that you&#x27;ve heard a few songs by but never understood the hype.
-Little did I know that this guy is not only comparably extremely conservative with his official releases, but also willing to experiment as well despite the size of his audience.
+Little did I know that this guy is not only comparably extremely conservative with his official releases, but also willing to experiment as well despite the size of his audience. <br>
 Debi Tirar Mas Fotos (I should have taken more photos) is, dare I say, a benchmark, for both reggaeton and latin music.
 I say that as someone who has zero knowledge, expertise, or familiarity with Latin or Reggaeton, but I make the claim anyways because I know it made me and millions of other people not only interested, but invested.
 Truly phenomenal stuff.</p>
   </div>